seattleinfinity/simc-site/README.md

 3. `/src` contains all the source code:
    - `/_data` contains data that is better left out of source code.
    - `/_includes` contains reusable components for the site.
    - `/_layouts` contains [layouts](https://www.11ty.dev/docs/layouts/), sort of the inverse of components.
-There are already layouts in `./_includes/layouts`, but the ones in here are processed by Eleventy and are easier to use.
+There are already layouts in `./_includes/layouts`, but the ones in `/_layouts` are processed by Eleventy and are simpler to use.
    - `/assets` includes static assets, including images, CSS source code and JS.
    - Miscellaneous files in here are probably pages.